henriquefsa98/TypeSafeNeuralNetwork/README.md

 A Type Safe neural network developted using Haskell, with it's Layers dimensions typed, and Activation functions inserted on the structure!

 This is a Graduation Project in Computing, made by Henrique Fantato, advised by Professors PhD.
-Emilio Francesquini and PhD Fabricio Olivetti.
+Emilio Francesquini and PhD.
+Fabricio Olivetti, at Federal University of ABC, Brazil.

 This project's motivation is developing a functional programming code in Haskell, applying Type-Driven development concepts, with the objective of creating a Type-Safe Neural Network, utilizing the HMatrix lib to provide and optimize Linear algebra calculations and Typed Structure.
 All of this to avoid constructions errors, that lead to calculation errors and could break all the execution of the neural network.

 This repository contains a library for building and training typed neural networks.
 It provides functionalities for defining network architectures, training the networks using backpropagation, and applying the trained networks for inference tasks.

 ## Features

 - Definition of network architecture using type-level GADT's
-- Support for various activation functions, including linear, logistic, tangent, ReLU, Leaky ReLU, and ELU
+- Support for various activation functions, including Linear, Logistic, Tangent, ReLU, Leaky ReLU, and ELU
 - Serialization and deserialization of network structures
 - Random initialization of network weights
 - Training of networks using backpropagation and stochastic gradient descent